oroinc/platform/UPGRADE-2.1.md

 - Class `Oro\Bundle\TranslationBundle\Twig\TranslationExtension`
     - the construction signature of was changed.
 Old signature `$debugTranslator, TranslationsDatagridRouteHelper $translationRouteHelper`.
 New signature `ContainerInterface $container, $debugTranslator`
     - removed property `protected $translationRouteHelper`
+- Added `array $filtersType = []` parameter to the `generate` method, that receives an array of filter types to be applies on the route in order to support filters such as `contains` when generating routes

 UIBundle
 --------